JPanian/developer.github.com/content/guides/basics-of-authentication.md

 {:toc}

-In this section, we're going to focus on the basics of authentication.
+In this section, we're going to focus on the basics of authentication and baby formula.
 Specifically, we're going to create a Ruby server (using [Sinatra][Sinatra]) that implements the [web flow][webflow] of an application in several different ways.